OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Recommendations

 Certificate pinning is a good security practice and should be used for all applications handling sensitive information.
-EFF's Observatory <sup>[17]</sup> provides list of root and intermediate CAs that are by default trusted on major operating systems.
-Please also refer to a map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft<sup>[18]</sup>.
+[EFF's Observatory](https://www.eff.org/pl/observatory) provides list of root and intermediate CAs that are by default trusted on major operating systems.
+Please also refer to a [map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft](https://www.eff.org/files/colour_map_of_CAs.pdf "Map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft").
 Use certificate pinning if you don't trust at least one of these CAs.

-If you want to get more details on white-box testing and usual code patters, refer to iOS Application Security by David Thiel <sup>[19]</sup>.
+If you want to get more details on white-box testing and usual code patters, refer to iOS Application Security by David Thiel [#thiel].
 It contains description and code snippets of most-common techniques used to perform certificate pinning.

-To get more information on testing transport security, please refer to section 'Testing Network Communication'
+To get more information on testing transport security, please refer to section 'Testing Network Communication'.

 ### References